zrythm/zrythm/HACKING.md

 # Coding Guidelines
 ## Commenting
 Please document everything specified in header files using Doxygen tags.
 At a bare minimum, every function declaration should have a brief description.

 It is extremely helpful if you document each logical block within a function using plain comments, in a way that one can understand what is happening in each step by only reading the comments.

 ## Coding Style
 Generally, try to follow the
 [GNU coding standards](https://www.gnu.org/prep/standards/html_node/Writing-C.html).

+TODO: prepare a clang-format config or similar.

 ## Include Order
 In alphabetic order: